 8. Squat Jacks

 This exercise works great on your lower body and improves posture and stability.
 Stand with your feet together and hands alongside your thighs.
 Jump up and spread your feet while you settle into a squat position.
-Push through the heels and jump back up and return to the starting position.
-Do 1–2 sets of 8–15 repetitions each.
+Push through the heels and jump back up and return to

 This exercise gives a complete warm-up to your body.
 It strengthens your arms, chest, upper and lower back, and abs.
 Stand with your feet shoulder-width apart.
 Bend at your waist and let your hands touch the floor.
 Walk your hands forward to attain a plank position.
 Once you are in the plank position, walk your feet towards your hand and stand.
 Practice 2–3 sets of 10–15 repetitions each.